 The next step is to select the format you want the workout exported in.
 The options available to you will depend on the workout and structured plan type.
 After you’ve chosen a format, your web browser will download the structured workout file, which you will then export to your device per the instructions from TrainingPeaks and use during your workout.

 Note that TrainingPeaks does not yet allow for the export of swim workouts, and that a solution from TrainingPeaks is forthcoming.
 In the meantime, we have manually created 80/20 swim workouts for you to export and use on your device with our 80/20 Workout Library.

-Step 4 (optional): Automatically Syncing Daily Workouts To Your Compatible Device
+Step 4 (optional, but awesome): Automatically Syncing Daily Workouts To Your Compatible Device

 Be sure to complete steps 1-3 before activating a 3rd-party sync or incorrect intensity zones may be delivered to your device.
 TrainingPeaks provides the ability for your daily workouts to be automatically sync'd to your compatible device, such as a Garmin, Zwift, or Wahoo (there are certain restrictions).
 If you do not own a device that supports automatic sync, you can still manually export your 80/20 workouts to most other devices.